The Liveliest at the Basin Street East

-The Liveliest at the Basin Street East is a live studio album by American singer Vic Damone, released in July 1963 by Capitol Records.
+The Liveliest at the Basin Street East is a live album by American singer Vic Damone, released in July 1963 by Capitol Records.
+It was available both in stereo and mono.

-it was taped live at Basin Street East in New York City, with a band conducted by Joe Parnello, It was produced by Jack Marshall. it contains performances of songs that he had previously recorded for singles and albums during his time with the Columbia, and Capitol labels including "What Kind of Fool Am I?", and his big hit from 1956 "On the Street Where You Live" as well as one he had never or would record in the future including -- "You're Nobody till Somebody Loves You", "When Your Lover Has Gone", "Adios" and "Fascinating Rhythm".
+It was taped live at Basin Street East in New York City, with a band conducted by Joe Parnello.
+It was produced by Jack Marshall.
+The album contains performances of songs that he had previously recorded for singles and albums during his time with the Columbia, and Capitol labels including "What Kind of Fool Am I?", and his big hit from 1956 "On the Street Where You Live" as well as one he had never or would record in the future including -- "You're Nobody till Somebody Loves You", "When Your Lover Has Gone", "Adios" and "Fascinating Rhythm".

 The album was released on compact disc by EMI Music Distribution on December 9, 2003 as a double album pairing it with Damone's 1964 Capitol Album, On the Street Where You Live.